Begging The Question Fallacy Examples In Media, Real Life, Politics, Movies & Ads

 Examples of Begging The Question Fallacy in Literature:

-For example, if I say, “I know it’s raining outside because the ground is wet,” then I am assuming that rain makes things wet.
-This means that my conclusion (that it’s raining) relies on an assumption (rain makes things wet) that hasn’t been proven yet.
+For instance, if someone says “I know it’s raining outside because the ground is wet,” then they are assuming that rain causes the ground to be wet, without proving this connection.
+The conclusion (that it’s raining) relies on an assumption (that rain makes things wet) that has not been proven.

 Begging The Question Fallacy Examples In News